odedstein/sgi-introduction-course/201_polylines/201_polylines.md

 And finally, just to make it nicer

-6. Fill out `exercises/get_pencil_spline.m` to turn a very coarse polyline into a fine polyline where points are sampled from a catmull-rom spline.
-You should call `catmull_rom_interpolation.m`.
+6. Fill out `exercises/get_pencil_spline.py` to turn a very coarse polyline into a fine polyline where points are sampled from a catmull-rom spline.
+You should call `catmull_rom_interpolation.py`.

 Good luck!